When twenty-nine-year-old Thomas Mayhew took a photograph meant as his suicide note, he didn’t die—but everything else did.

 I want to believe that someday, somewhere, someone will pick up this book and read it, and it will give them a little bit of hope.

 Years later, they’ll look back and think about this period of their life, like I do mine.
 Maybe they’ll forget about this book.
 That’ll be fine.
+At least it was there for them when they needed it.

 Because it wasn’t there when I needed it.